-Additional information about this unit Agreed ways of working include policies and procedures where these exist; they may be less formally documented with micro- employers.
-Others who are important to an individual may include carers, family members, friends, advocates.
 Unit aim (s) This unit is aimed at those who are interested in, or new to working in social care settings.
-It provides the knowledge required to understand the nature of working relationships, working in ways that are agreed with the employer, and working in partnership with others.
-Assessment requirements This unit is assessed through portfolio of evidence.
+It provides the knowledge required to understand the nature of working relationships, working in ways that are agreed with the employer, and working in partnership with others. with others.

-Title: L/602/3035 Principles of personal development in adult social care settings Level: 2 Credit Value: 2 GLH: 17 Learning Outcomes Assessment Criteria The learner will: The learner can: 1.
-Understand what is required for good practice in adult social care roles 1.1 Identify standards that influence the way adult social care job roles are carried out 1.2 Explain why reflecting on work activities is an important way to develop own knowledge and skills 1.3 Describe ways to ensure that personal attitudes or beliefs do not obstruct the quality of work carried out 2.
-Understand how learning activities can develop knowledge, skills and understanding 2.1 Describe how a learning activity has improved own knowledge, skills and understanding 2.2 Describe how reflecting on a situation has improved own knowledge, skills and understanding 2.3 Describe how feedback from others has developed own knowledge, skills and understanding 3.
-Know how a personal development plan can contribute to own learning and development 3.1 Define the term "personal development plan" 3.2 Identify who could be involved in the personal development plan process 3.3 Identify sources of support for own learning and development 3.4 List the benefits of using a personal development plan to identify on-going improvements in own knowledge and understanding
+Title: L/602/3035 Principles of personal development in adult social care settings Level: 2 Credit Value: 2 GLH: 17 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand what is required for good practice in adult social care roles 1.1 Identify standards that influence the way adult social care job roles are carried out 1.2 Explain why reflecting on work activities is an important way to develop own knowledge and skills 1.3 Describe ways to ensure that personal attitudes or beliefs do not obstruct the quality of work carried out Understand how learning activities can develop knowledge, skills and understanding 2.1 Describe how a learning activity has improved own knowledge, skills and understanding 2.2 Describe how reflecting on a situation has improved own knowledge, skills and understanding 2.3 Describe how feedback from others has developed own knowledge, skills and understanding Know how a personal development plan can contribute to own learning and development 3.1 Define the term "personal development plan" 3.2 Identify who could be involved in the personal development plan process 3.3 Identify sources of support for own learning and development 3.3 List the benefits of using a personal development plan to identify on-going improvements in own knowledge and understanding